Federal And Private Student Loan Grace Periods Explained

 Graduate and Parent PLUS Loans

-• Parent PLUS Borrowers: Parents may defer repayment for 6 months after the student (who they borrowed the loan for) is no longer in school.
+• Parent PLUS Borrowers: Parents may request a deferment that extends through the student’s enrollment and for 6 months after the student leaves school.

 Private Student Loans